 Author's surname, Initials.
 (Year, Month Day site/document was published online: be as specific as is possible).
 Title.
 Retrieved Month Day, Year, from URL.

-Note: If there is no individual author, you can use an organisation or corporate body name the group author (organisation), e.g. British Broadcasting Corporation.
+Note: If there is no individual author, you can use an organisation or corporate body name as the group author (organisation), e.g. British Broadcasting Corporation.
 If neither is available, move the title to the author position, before a full stop and the date of publication.

 National Health Service.
 (2020, October 16).
 Check if you or your child has coronavirus symptoms.
 Retrieved October 20, 2020, from https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/